CroppedThrone/PublicAttendanceCheckBot/README.md

 You can now use the command: "/settings_auto_clear_attendances". <br/>
 The word "derp" is now removed o7. <br/>
 02-07-2025 <br/>

+# To Do
+Being able to put in all the rank orders in 1 go.

 # Launch
 Started development on 23-04-2025 <br/>